 How to Plant and Grow Trees and Shrubs?

-In order to plant and grow trees and shrubs, it is important to first choose the right location.
+In order to plant and grow trees and shrubs, it is important first to choose the right location.
 The location should be well-lit and have good drainage.
-It is also important to choose a tree or shrub that is appropriate for the climate.
+Choosing a tree or shrub that is appropriate for the climate is also important.

-Once you have chosen the location and tree or shrub, you will need to prepare the soil.
+Once you have chosen the location and tree or shrub, you must prepare the soil.
 The soil should be loose and free of debris.
-If the soil is too dense, it can compact and suffocate the roots of the tree or shrub.
+If the soil is too dense, it can compact and suffocate the tree or shrub’s roots.

-After preparing the soil, you will need to dig a hole that is twice as wide as the root ball of the tree or shrub.
-This will give the roots plenty of room to spread out and establish themselves.
-Gently place the tree or shrub in the hole and fill it in with soil.
+After preparing the soil, you must dig a hole twice as wide as the root ball of the tree or shrub.
+This will give the roots room to spread out and establish themselves.
+Gently place the tree or shrub in the hole and fill it with soil.
 Water thoroughly.

 Fertilizing your trees and shrubs is also important for healthy growth.
 Choose a fertilizer that is specifically designed for trees and shrubs.
 Follow the directions on the package for proper application rates and timing.